Five Highlights of Traveling as a Mother-Daughter Duo

 2. Neither of you has to be in charge

-“Both my kids were still young and at home and the center of my universe when mom and I started traveling, so it was very different to be somewhere and not have kids in tow.
+“Both my kids were still young and at home and the center of my universe when mom and I started traveling, so it was very different to be somewhere and not have kids in town.
 We were able to have conversations about the kids, but also not about the kids.
-That was a neat part of being just the two of us- we just had time!” said Colleen Bridger about her first adventure to the Boundary Waters with her mom.
+That was a neat part of being just the two of us- we just had time!” said Colleen B. about her first adventure to the Boundary Waters with her mom.

 3. Shared friendships can develop